 If you’ve started with a clear vision for the product you want to offer, it can feel like a waste to spend time and energy on a temporary version.
 Why bother gathering opinions when you already know your idea is awesome?

 Good entrepreneurs and leaders are able to blend humility with the confidence it takes to push forward.
+They can learn from many sources such as this leadership development keynote speaker.
 Even if your idea is completely validated through your early tests, if you’re genuinely being open to feedback, you’re all but guaranteed to walk away from the process with information or resources that will be valuable moving forward.

 “But My Customers Won’t Like It Until they See the Final Version”

 Being open and listening to feedback doesn’t mean that you have to abandon your vision if you don’t get the kind of response you were hoping for immediately.
 The point is to figure out whether the idea itself is viable, not to start winning awards right away.

 If people don’t like your idea, it’s probably not because it’s missing bells and whistles; it could be because the idea itself isn’t yet meeting their needs the way you thought it would.
 This is an invitation to tweak the idea and try again—which is a lot better than plowing forward with an incomplete idea.

 “But My Customers Won’t Know What they Want Until I Give It to Them”

 It’s not uncommon for entrepreneurs to think of themselves as visionaries.
 However, that doesn’t excuse you from finding a market.
 You’ll be sharing your MVP with early adopters who are a near perfect representative of your target market; if your idea really is a good one, you will be able to find an initial market for it.